jookies/jasmin/misc/doc/sources/installation/index.rst

 After getting jasmin installed, it is time to start it as a system service::

+    # TODO: to be fixed after finishing rpm/deb packaging
     sudo ln -s /etc/jasmin/init-script/jasmind-ubuntu /etc/init.d/jasmind
     sudo /etc/init.d/jasmind start